 Yes… I understand that there are good doctors who comprise some of what I’m going to cover here and I’m sure there are doctors out there who actually care.
 I just honestly don’t know where they are at.
 They clearly are not in my area of the world.
 However, as you read through this, you may find that you sympathize with what I’m asking here.

 Let’s start with the idea that doctors are actually a leading cause of death in this country.
 Don’t believe me?
 A recent Johns Hopkins study claims more than 250,000 people in the U.S. die every year from medical errors.
-I’m not a mathematician but that number seems considerably higher than just about every other cause of death, and that includes all gun-related deaths.
+Granted, some contest this number and that’s fine.
+Whichever number you choose to go with, it’s still considerably higher than just about every other cause of death, and that includes all gun-related deaths.
 I think our fear is a little misplaced.
 Have you ever thought of your doctor as an Assault-Doctor?
-Not that you would ever hear most doctors admit that statistic; that would require honesty.
+Not that you would ever hear most doctors admit these statistics; that would require honesty.
 Still, either by negligence or simple apathy, the truth is that there are a lot of people suffering out there because a doctor isn’t doing a good job.

 Doctors CAN help… if they wanted to.
 In fact, some doctors that are brave enough to stick to their oath are actually finding cures and really helping people out.
 They ARE out there!
 Of course, I only know about them because they have reached a certain level of celebrity for doing so.
 Unfortunately, you and I will never get any face-time with them because we don’t have that kind of money or because they have lost their license.
 But again… that leaves a lot of people to suffer in silence because most doctors aren’t like that.
 So what’s going on?
 To answer my original question, we have to ask ourselves quite a few other questions first.
 Like…

 Where are all of the curious doctors?
-Modern medicine was founded on the blood, sweat and tears of doctors that tried to discover.
+Modern medicine was founded on the blood, sweat, and tears of doctors that tried to discover.
 In fact, many of the cures that we have today are thanks to doctors that were curious.
-Today, medicine seems to be more about pill-pushing, planes and fancy cars.
+Today, medicine seems to be more about pill-pushing, planes, and fancy cars.
 Can you imagine a world where doctors were curious again?
-Can you imagine a world where doctors tried to find truth instead of trying to line their pockets?
+Can you imagine a world where doctors tried to find the truth instead of trying to line their pockets?